LassoSoft/LassoGuide/source/index.rst

    :ref:`instance-administration` chapters and come back to them when you need to.

--  After reading through :ref:`lasso-get-start-index`, you are probably ready to start digging into developing with Lasso.
-As you get up to speed, keep the :ref:`lasso-language-guide-index` handy to familiarize yourself with the basic features and syntax.
+-  After reading through :ref:`index_getstart`, you should be ready to start digging into developing with Lasso.
+As you get up to speed, keep the :ref:`index_language` handy to familiarize yourself with the basic features and syntax.

 -  Read through the chapter titles in all of the other sections to familiarize yourself with the contents of this documentation and what's